 10. Deadlift Less

-Deadlifts are incredibly taxing on your bodies CNS (Central Nervous System), because of this, Deadlifting more than twice a week is unheard of for most people.
+Deadlifts are incredibly taxing on your body’s CNS (Central Nervous System), and because of this, Deadlifting more than twice a week is unheard of for most people.

-Some of the strongest people in the world that Deadlift over 900 lbs only Deadlift once every 2 weeks since it’s so taxing on their bodies.
-As you get stronger, it makes sense that you’ll have to Deadlift less.
+Some of the strongest people in the world who Deadlift over 900 lbs only Deadlift once every 2 weeks since it’s so taxing on their bodies.
+As you get stronger and build muscle, it makes sense that you’ll have to Deadlift less.

 If you’re a beginner, Deadlifting up to 3 times per week will be fine, but as you improve, you will absolutely have to drop this down to 1 or 2 days max.
 For Intermediate lifters, 2 days per week with one day doing heavier Conventional Deadlifts and another day of Romanian Deadlifts seems to work perfectly.